What a Pensacola Criminal Defense Lawyer Can do for You

 What Should I Look for in a Pensacola Criminal Defense Lawyer?

 Courts in Pensacola use the same laws and procedural rules as all other courts in Florida.
 Still, every court operates under its own rules.
 It is crucial to have a Pensacola criminal defense attorney who regularly appears in the local courts.

-Having a Pensacola criminal lawyer who knows the court’s ins and outs and has a sterling reputation with the prosecutors, judges, and court employees gives our clients a home-court advantage.
+Having a Pensacola criminal lawyer who knows the court’s ins-and-outs and has an excellet reputation with the prosecutors, judges, and court employees gives our clients a home-court advantage.

 What Is the Criminal Defense Process in Florida?

 The criminal process in Pensacola begins with an arrest or a notice to appear.
 An arrest and booking will bring the defendant before the court for a bond determination, usually within 24 to 48 hours.

 A police officer can arrest a suspect for a felony based on probable cause.
 Sometimes officers do not apprehend the person immediately and request an arrest warrant instead.
 A police officer must establish the warrant request on probable cause as well.